All Episodes

 This is the Sean Hannity Show.

-All right, Puckle up 25 down till the top of the hour, and uh this is the tipping point election of our lifetime, and there is only 39 days to go, and they will fly by.
+All right, Puckle up 25 now till the top of the hour, and this is the tipping point election of our lifetime.

 The depth and extent of corruption, and they knew it the whole time.

-Some we'll get back to that.
+We'll get back to that.

-Hundred thousand dollar Chinese-funded shopping sprees, uh, bank transfers with Russian nationals, Ukrainian nationals, and Chinese nationals, and it goes so far beyond anything that we ever knew.
+$100,000 Chinese-funded shopping sprees, bank transfers with Russian nationals, Ukrainian nationals, and Chinese nationals.

-We learned this week that the dirty steel dossier bought and paid for by Hillary Clinton, that the source for Christopher Steele that they knew was a Russian spy for 10 years prior from 2009 on.
+We learned this week that the dirty steel dossier bought and paid for by Hillary Clinton, that the source for Christopher Steele that they knew was a Russian spy for 10 years prior from 2009 on, and they still allowed it to be used.

 Remember, Andrew McCabe and Sally Yates, what'd they say?

-Without the Steel dossier, there is no FISA application.
+Without the steel dossier, there is no FISA application.

 It would never have been granted.